 The Euro is the region’s accepted currency, and the local language is French, though you may find some Italian speakers closer to the border with Italy.

 How to charter a yacht in the French Riviera

 You can access any part of the French Riviera by both sea and land but, once there, we would recommend exploring the region by yacht to be able to fully appreciate the coastal landscape and all it has to offer.

-Princess Charter offers a variety of yachts for charter along the French Riviera, ranging from 20 metres to 100 metres in length.
+Princess Charter offers a variety of yachts for charter along the South of France, ranging from 20 metres to 100 metres in length.
 To book your perfect getaway, give our team a call 0207 499 5050, or email email@example.com.
 Alternatively, leave a few details here, and we’ll get right back to you.